shawn-nyk/tp/docs/DeveloperGuide.md

 ![ExecuteEditMeCommand](images/dg-profile/ExecuteEditMeCommand.png)

-4. The `EditProfileCommand` is executed by `LogicManager` which retrieves the targeted `profileItemToEdit` from the `lastShownList` *(which contains the profile items the user is able to see)* and updates the model with the `editedProfileItem` associated with the `EditProfileCommand`.
+4. When `EditProfileCommand` is executed it which retrieves the targeted `profileItemToEdit` from the `lastShownList` *(which contains the profile items the user is able to see)* and updates the model with the `editedProfileItem` associated with the `EditProfileCommand`.
 5. CommandResult is return to indicate a successful operation.